I’m Jim Garrity. I am an employee-rights lawyer. I only represent employees; I do not and will not help any employer in a dispute with an employee.

 I also regularly write columns for employees, to help them understand their rights.
 I write on the basic discrimination claims, but also on topics like unequal pay for women, on bogus background checks, and on bad references.
 I offer practical advice on things like becoming a whistleblower, keeping up your online credentials for job recruiters (here and here), and tips for getting pay raises.

 I am also a published author on trial strategies and tactics for lawyers.
-I recently published 10,000 Depositions Later: 33 Tips For Taking Superior Depositions, a book for trial lawyers, and also authored publications on, among other things, Internet use in the workplace and the use of economists in employment cases.
-I also maintain several websites for employees apart from this one, including one on employee privacy rights at EmployeePrivacyRights.org.
+I recently published 10,000 Depositions Later: 33 Tips For Taking Superior Depositions, a book for trial lawyers, and also authored publications on, among other things, how lawyers can give powerful closing arguments at trial and, for employees, how to self-publish a high-quality book to turbocharge your career credentials.

 Need to Talk to Me Right Now About a Matter of Concern?

-Please don’t by shy about calling.
+Don’t by shy about calling me for help.
 I can answer most preliminary questions in the first call at no charge.
 (That’s another benefit of my heavy experience.)
 The earlier I get involved in workplace disputes, the better.
 It’s better to ask now, and get answers, than to delay and wonder.
 You can call my cellphone toll-free at 1-800-663-7999 or email me personally at Jim@JimGarrityLaw.com.
 I’d be glad to talk to you.